openconnectivityfoundation/development-support/otgc/README.md

 download on android:

 https://openconnectivityfoundation.github.io/development-support/otgc/android/otgc-debug.apk

 most of the time this automatic starts the installation.
 If the installation is not automatically started then:
 - go the folder where the apk is downloaded.
 -  click to install the apk

-further instructions can be found at "https://developer.android.com/studio/debug/dev-options/TLAB-WTS-UM-21 - OTGC_System_Description_and_Setup_v1.1.pdf"
+further instructions can be found at:

+"https://developer.android.com/studio/debug/dev-options/TLAB-WTS-UM-21 - OTGC_System_Description_and_Setup_v1.1.pdf"